kojq/gal/README.md

 ## Warnings

+- Before starting, set Secure Boot mode to Setup mode via firmware settings
+  - sbctl does not work with all hardware
+- AMD and NVIDIA drivers are present while Intel drivers are not present
+  - Only Wayland and 64-bit applications are supported
 - Packages will not be installed for undetected hardware
 - Read output because packages may not install due to upstream issues
-- Before starting, set Secure Boot mode to Setup mode via firmware settings
-  - sbctl does not work with all hardware

 ## Usage